 One of the reasons D-Day was successful was the Germans weren't expecting the Allies to land in Normandy.
-There are a number of great books about 'The Double-Cross System' that enabled the Allies to pull off this extraordinary deception.
+There are also a number of great books about the double agents that enabled the Allies to pull off this extraordinary deception.

-Lastly, if you'd prefer to watch a docudrama instead of reading a book, we highly recommend the BBC's D-Day: 6.6.1944, directed by Richard Dale.
+Our recommended books on D-Day are listed below, but if you'd prefer to watch a docudrama instead, there's the BBC's D-Day: 6.6.1944, directed by Richard Dale.

 D-Day: The Battle for Normandy